 - Turn off the water connection to your washer before attempting to move it.

 - Turn on the warm water in the washer for about 30 seconds to release pressure from the hoses.
 Then drain all the water from the unit into a bucket.

-- Unplug the washer, then disconnect the drain hose from the wall, and secure both to the back of the unit with tape to keep them safely out of the way.
+- Turn off the breaker and Unplug the washer.
+Then disconnect the drain hose from the wall and secure both to the back of the unit with tape to keep them safely out of the way.

-- To move the unit, carefully tilt the dolly backwards and push forward.
-Slowly maneuver the dolly throughout your home, being wary of doorways and corners.
+To move the unit, carefully tilt the dolly backward and push forward.
+Maneuver the dolly throughout your home; be wary of doorways and corners.

 - To load the units onto the moving truck, walk the dolly up the truck's ramp if you have one.
 If not, enlist the aid of several strong friends to hoist the washer and dryer up onto the truck.
 Remember to bend your knees and to keep your back straight when lifting heavy items to prevent injury.

 Connect the hot and cold water hoses to the wall port and washer.
 The cold water valve will be marked "C" and the hot water valve marked "H" on both the wall and the unit.